What Every Negotiator Needs

 3. Learn - Probe - Learn

-An effective negotiator also has the ability to snoop like a nosy detective.
-When we sit down with our counterpart, we often don't have a lot of information about the aims of the other side.
-Every time we sit down with our counterparts we must learn to pry information from them to see the picture from their point of view.
-The more we can learn about them and what they need or want, the better are we able to develop our proposals or evaluate theirs.
-We should always know our BATNA and reservation price, but we need to learn more about what lurks behind their motivations.
+Effective negotiation skills requires that we keep our ear to the ground to snoop like a nosy detective.
+When we sit down with our negotiation counterpart, we often don’t have a lot of information about the aims of the other side.
+Every time we sit down with our counterparts we must be effective in learning to pry information from them to see the picture from their point of view.
+The more we can learn about our counterparts and what they need or want, the better are we able to develop our proposals or evaluate theirs.
+We should always know our BATNA and walk away levels.
+Of course with good negotiation team discipline and training, we need know what lurks behind their motivations.
+So make sure you’re talking with the right people.

 4. Sees the BIG picture

 One very important trait we need to develop and groom is the ability to be dexterous and flexible like a gymnast.
-The negotiating process is like the currents in a river.
+The trainable negotiating process is like the currents in a river.
 They are ever-changing.
-We can't go in the game with a fixed mind-set as this will result in tunnel vision.
-Being flexible allows us to change the rules of the negotiation as we might have to help our counterpart realize the merits of an agreement and the possibilities we both can derive together.
-Similarly, as we learn more from our opposite number, we can adjust our strategy as the play unfolds.
+We can’t go into the game with a fixed mind-set as this will result in tunnel vision.
+Being flexible allows us to change the rules of the negotiation game as we might have to help our counterpart realize the merits of an agreement and the possibilities we both can enjoy together.
+Similarly, as we learn more from our opposite number, we can learn new skills and adjust our strategy as the negotiation play unfolds.

 5. Thick skinned or staying cool

 Learn to roll with the punches.
-Emotions can get heated during a negotiation.
-A smart negotiator never takes what's said as a personal affront and can separate the issues from the emotions.
+Emotions in negotiations can get heated.
+A smart negotiator never takes what’s said as a personal affront and has the skill to separate the issues from emotions.
 So, we must always be detached and maintain our perspective and be focused on our objectives.
-It's not about us and it's not about them.
-It's about why we are negotiating.
+It’s not about us and it’s not about them – it’s about why we are negotiating.

 6. Can break down the barriers

-There are many forms of barriers that act as sticking points, causing our negotiations to become bogged down.
-An effective negotiator learns to recognize the 'fly in the ointment' and understand the nature of the problem that stands so resolutely in their way.
+There are many forms of barriers that act as sticking points, causing our skilled negotiators to become bogged down.
+Effective negotiation demands that we recognize the ‘fly in the ointment‘ and understand the nature of the problem that stands so resolutely in our way.
 Once we understand the sticking point, we are able to sniff out the reasons for these barriers.
-Most things are the result of 'cause and effect', so once we know the nature of the beast that stands in our way, we can consider solutions and options to negate and neutralize them.
+Most things are the result of ‘cause and effect‘, so once we know the nature of the beast that stands in our way, we can train our attention to discover solutions and options to negate and neutralize them.
+Often our best ideas come from others.
+So who has the skills in your organization to brainstorm with?

 7. Can find allies

-We don't always find ourselves operating from a position of strength.
-It even might seem we don't have much to work with at the initial stages of our negotiation, so sometimes we need to find ways to enhance our position at the table.
+Even with the best training in the world, we don’t always find ourselves operating from a position of strength.
+It even might seem we don’t have much to work with at the initial stages of our negotiation, so sometimes we need to find ways to skilfully enhance our position at the table.
 This often occurs in multi-party negotiations either within an organization or with multiple external negotiating parties.
-An effective negotiator knows that there is strength in numbers and can ferret out allies to form coalitions to increase their negotiating power.
+Those skilled in effective negotiation techniques know that there is strength in numbers, and they ferret out allies to form coalitions to increase their negotiating power.

 8. Has a trusting reputation

-If you've haggled with a tricky negotiators who played you like a fish, how do you think you will deal with this person again?
-How effective will you be in trying to create a good agreement or relationship with someone you don't trust?
-Well, it's a two way street.
-We cannot be effective in our negotiator's role when our counterpart believes we are trying to stiff them.
+If you’ve haggled with a tricky negotiators who played you like a fish, how do you think you will deal with this person again?
+How effective will you be in trying to create a good agreement or relationship with someone you don’t trust?
+It’s a two way street.
+We cannot be effective in our negotiations when our counterpart believes we are trying to stiff them.
 Integrity and trustworthiness are vital to our reputation as effective negotiators.
+Enough said.

 So, how did you fare?
-Take heart if you feel you are lacking in some of these traits.
-Once you pinpoint where you might be lacking, you can take positive steps and address any shortcomings you might have identified.
-There are many good training courses and consultants out there, plus an abundance of reading material that can aid you in developing these traits.
+Take heart if you have an opportunity to improve your skills, there is little that training cannot assist you in achieving.
+Once you pinpoint where you might be lacking, you can take training steps and address any shortcomings you might have identified.
+Take good training courses, read material that can aid you in developing these traits.
 Above all else, experience is one of the best teachers that can help you in your quest to be a top-notched negotiator.
-Learn from your mistakes, because we've all traveled down the same road.
+Learn from your mistakes, because we’ve all traveled down the same road.